 Persicaria

-At-A-Glance InformationCommonly referred to as Knotweed, this genus of flowering perennial plants need full sun to partial shade and regular water.
-They are considered easy to grow, and have handsome foliage.
-Flowers come in shades of pink or white.
-Some species tend to get a bit out of hand if not controlled.
+At-A-Glance InformationCommonly referred to as Knotweed or Smartweed, this genus of flowering perennial plants needs full sun to partial shade and regular water to perform well.
+They are considered easy to grow and care for, and have handsome foliage.
+Flowers bloom in shades of pink or white.
+Some species tend to get a bit out of hand if not controlled, so they are best planted in areas where this tendency won't cause issues for other plant life.

 |